mysmarthub/linuxautofix/README.md

 > You will not need to keep them in memory,
 > in different files, enter them manually or search the Internet.

+> In the file with the command packages,
+> you can create a "default" package and then use it
+> as an extension to the executed package.
+>
-> In the settings file, there is a section from
+> In it, you can collect the same commands for
+> different packages and when you run the utility,
+> pass it the-d parameter, then after executing the main package of commands,
-> which commands will be executed in any case.
+> the "default" command package will be additionally executed.

-> This is done in order to bring common commands for all
+> You can create your own files with settings or edit
-> command packages into a single default package.
+> the default settings file.

-> You can create your own files with settings or edit the default settings file.
-If you have created your own settings file, just specify the full path to this file when running the script as a parameter.
-If you are using the graphical version of the program, just open the file with the settings using the open button.
-The file must be in json format and have the required structure.
+> If you have created your own settings file,
+> just specify the full path to this file when
+> running the script as a parameter.
+> The file must be in json format and have the required structure.
-The section with the "default" commands will run anyway.

 ```json
 {